 Disposing of our own waste is not something we would choose to do but if you wish to reside in a rural or private enclave, the chances are you won’t have access to a mains sewerage system.
 If that’s the case, you have two main options; a septic tank or a sewage treatment plant, both of which must comply with the regulations stipulated by the Environment Agency (which changed on 1st January 2020).

 We take a look at sewage treatment plants in more depth below.
-Click to read about septic tanks.
+Click to read about septic tanks and their regulations.

 Call us for a no obligation quote

 What Is A Sewage Treatment Plant?

 Sewage treatment plants are similar to septic tanks in that they have a system of chambers to separate the waste which ultimately lead to a drainage field.
 The waste splits into three layers in the first chamber:

 Top – this is the crust which will need removing when the septic tank is emptied.
 It is made from solids, fats and oils.

 Middle – this is the water waste that upon reaching the outlet pipe, flows into the next chamber for more treatment before passing to the drainage field to be absorbed safely into the ground.